Summer McIntosh takes bronze in 800m freestyle at swimming world championships | TSN

 Ledecky finished in eight minutes, 5.62 seconds with Pallister less than four-tenths of a second behind.
 McIntosh touched the wall 1.67 seconds after Ledecky.

-Canada has now won seven medals at the world aquatics championships — six in swimming and one in diving.
+Montreal's Ilya Kharun took bronze in the men's 100-metre butterfly.
+Canada has now won eight medals at the world aquatics championships — seven in swimming and one in diving.

 This report by The Canadian Press was first published Aug.
 2, 2025.